• Courses

 • and finally, gtm.element is accessed by Click Element and Form Element variables.

 Why is it like that?
-I cannot talk on behalf of GTM developers but I can guess.
-I think that this makes things a bit easier to understand for GTM beginners.
+I cannot talk on behalf of GTM developers, but I can guess.
+This makes things a bit easier to understand for GTM beginners.
 In order to track clicks, a GTM user has to enable a click trigger and then activate click variables.
 The same process is with form tracking.
 If you want to use the built-in GTM form submission trigger, you need to enable it and then enable the form variables.

-Such workflow sounds easier to understand for those who are just starting with Google Tag Manager. (but maybe my guess is wrong).
+Such a workflow sounds easier to understand for those just starting with Google Tag Manager. (but maybe my guess is wrong).

 You can also create custom variables that access the same values